Calabria: Early modern period

-In the XV century, Catanzaro was exporting both its silk cloth and its technical skills to neighbouring Sicily.
+In the 15th century, Catanzaro was exporting both its silk cloth and its technical skills to neighbouring Sicily.
 By the middle of the century, silk spinning was taking place in Catanzaro, on a large scale.
+In the 15th century, Catanzaro's silk industry supplied almost all of Europe and was sold at large fairs to Spanish, Venetian, Genoan, Florentine, and Dutch merchants.
+Catanzaro became Europe's silk capital with a large silkworm farm that produced all the lace used in the Vatican.
+The city was famous for its manufacture of silks, velvets, damasks and brocades.
+In 1519, Emperor Charles V formally recognized the growth of Catanzaro's silk industry, allowing the city to establish a consulate of silk crafts, charged with regulating and controlling the various stages of a production that flourished throughout the 16th century.

-In 1442 the Aragonese took control under Alfonso V of Aragon who became ruler under the Crown of Aragon.
+In 1442, the Aragonese took control under Alfonso V of Aragon who became ruler under the Crown of Aragon.
 In 1501 Calabria came under the control of Ferdinand II of Aragon, whose wife Queen Isabella of Castille is famed for sponsoring the first voyage of Christopher Columbus in 1492.
 Calabria suffered greatly under Aragonese rule with heavy taxes, feuding landlords, starvation and sickness.
 After a brief period in the early 1700s under the Austrian Habsburgs, Calabria came into the control of the Spanish Bourbons in 1735.
 It was during the 16th century that Calabria would contribute to modern world history with the creation of the Gregorian calendar by the Calabrian doctor and astronomer Luigi Lilio.

 In 1466, King Louis XI decided to develop a national silk industry in Lyon and called a large number of Italian workers, mainly from Calabria.
 The fame of the master weavers of Catanzaro spread throughout France and they were invited to Lyon to teach the techniques of weaving.
 In 1470, one of these weavers, known in France as Jean Le Calabrais, invented the first prototype of a Jacquard-type loom.
 He introduced a new kind of machine which was able to work the yarns faster and more precisely.
 Over the years, improvements to the loom were ongoing.

 Charles V of Spain formally recognized the growth of the silk industry of Catanzaro in 1519 by allowing the city to establish a consulate of the silk craft, charged with regulating and check in the various stages of a production that flourished throughout the sixteenth century.
 At the moment of the creation of its guild, the city declared that it had over 500 looms.
 By 1660, when the town had about 16,000 inhabitants, its silk industry kept 1,000 looms, and at least 5,000 people, busy.
 The silk textiles of Catanzaro were not only sold at the kingdom's markets, they were also exported to Venice, France, Spain and England.